Like a lot of startups, we are different today to how we started. Below are the ideals our proposition is built on.

 As we started building out our solution, we discovered a powerful by-product of transparency was choice...

-It was obvious really, how can you show options - prices, ETAs and ratings - but not let people make a choice?
+🤔 It was obvious really... how can you show passengers options but not allow them to choose?

 💡 When we distilled it, allowing customers to choose the best-fitting driver, guaranteed the best possible product-market fit for every ride... and Arrive's potential really crystallised.